image description

 She/her/hers

-Ms. Parikh formerly worked as a litigation associate in the New York office of an international law firm where she defended a Fortune 500 company in a multimillion dollar complex commercial case, served on a trial team for a public company facing suit in state court for breach of fiduciary duty, and represented other clients in commercial, securities, and white collar matters, including SEC and DOJ investigations.
-She also maintained an active pro bono practice in which she represented a client in Immigration Court and the Second Circuit Court of Appeals who sought asylum in the United States from Guatemala.
+Puja formerly worked as a litigation associate in the New York office of an international law firm where she defended a Fortune 500 company in a multimillion dollar complex commercial case, served on a trial team for a public company facing suit in state court for breach of fiduciary duty, and represented other clients in commercial, securities, and white collar matters, including SEC and DOJ investigations.
+She maintained an active pro bono practice in which she represented a client in Immigration Court and the Second Circuit Court of Appeals who sought asylum in the United States from Guatemala.

-Ms. Parikh formerly worked as a litigation associate in the New York office of an international law firm where she defended a Fortune 500 company in a multimillion dollar complex commercial case, served on a trial team for a public company facing suit in state court for breach of fiduciary duty, and represented other clients in commercial, securities, and white collar matters, including SEC and DOJ investigations.
-She also maintained an active pro bono practice in which she represented a client in Immigration Court and the Second Circuit Court of Appeals who sought asylum in the United States from Guatemala.
+Puja formerly worked as a litigation associate in the New York office of an international law firm where she defended a Fortune 500 company in a multimillion dollar complex commercial case, served on a trial team for a public company facing suit in state court for breach of fiduciary duty, and represented other clients in commercial, securities, and white collar matters, including SEC and DOJ investigations.
+She maintained an active pro bono practice in which she represented a client in Immigration Court and the Second Circuit Court of Appeals who sought asylum in the United States from Guatemala.

 "Modern Mediation in My Bharat," Dispute Resolution Journal, Vol. 68, No. 2 (2013).